A-Z of health

 Read more about the symptoms of staphylococcal infections.

-Food poisoning normally occurs after eating food, usually meat, that has either not been cooked or stored properly.
+Eating food contaminated with S. aureus bacteria will give you food poisoning.
+This normally develops after eating food, usually meat, that hasn't been cooked or stored properly.

 Skin infections are usually mild and can be treated using antibiotic tablets or creams.